 The temperature may decrease rapidly, wind gets more chilly this December but when the streets are lid up with thousands of LED light, the warm and romantic feeling strike every passerby’ heart.
 Needless to say December in Tokyo can be even more romantic than the Valentine’s day.
 I am on board with the romantic feeling that does not involve spending.
 I mean strolling along the illumination path hand in hand is absolutely more romantic than boxes of chocolate the Valentine’s day associates with.

 Tokyo’s illumination festival kicks off as early as end of November and lasts until Christmas in Tokyo.
 Some illumination festivals last until Valentine’s day in attempt to attract a large number visitors.
 I got several questions on the Tokyo’s illumination festival, so I thought you may raise the same questions, too.

 Is it difficult to reach the illumination spot?
 Do we need to walk a lot from the station?
-Tokyo’s robust infrastructure allows you to reach every part of the city but you will definitely need to walk from train station to the illumination site.
+Tokyo’s robust infrastructure allows you to reach every part of the city but you will definitely need to walk from the train station to the illumination site.
 Some sites are located 10 to 15 minutes walk from the nearest train station.
 When strong wind and low temperature are involved, reaching the spot can be challenging especially if you come from tropical (warm) weather.
-Dress well to the season: warm and comfy walking boot, hand gloves, winter scarf are huge help to keep you warm at all times.
+Dress well to the season: warm and comfy walking boot, hand gloves, winter scarf are a huge help to keep you warm at all times.